nodejs/node/doc/api/http.md

 Sends a chunk of the body.
-By calling this method many times, the user can stream a request body to a server--in that case it is suggested to use the `['Transfer-Encoding', 'chunked']` header line when creating the request.
+By calling this method many times, the user can stream a request body to a server — in that case it is suggested to use the `['Transfer-Encoding', 'chunked']` header line when creating the request.